TureganoJose/ARCproject/README.md

 Notes:
 - The code has been developed in different platforms, mostly Ubuntu, Raspbian and Windows 10.
 Apologies if folders don't work well.
+- The tutorials in qengineering.eu are very useful (ie: https://qengineering.eu/install-tensorflow-2-lite-on-raspberry-pi-4.html, although I figuered out how to soft link flatbuffers by myself)

 PS3 controller instructions (for Raspberry pi 4):
 1. Download sixpair.c from http://pabr.org/sixlinux/sixlinux.en.html